manudol/rnaligner/README.md

 ### 1. Import the necessary structs and functions.

 The two structs below allow us to build an RnaSequence structure.
-This struct can be passed in the Score structv to specify vairous folding algorithms and predict various rna structres.
+This struct can be passed in the Score struct to specify vairous folding algorithms and predict various rna structres.

 ```rust
 use rnaligner::io::RnaSequence;